Mary Donohue: Later career

-On December 13, 2006, Pataki nominated her to a seat as a Judge of the New York Court of Claims.
+On December 13, 2006, Pataki nominated Donohue to a seat as a judge of the New York Court of Claims.
 She was confirmed that day by the State Senate for term expiring in March 2015.
 Court of Claims Judges preside over lawsuits against the State of New York and various independent state agencies.
 She took office as a judge after her term as lieutenant governor expired at midnight on December 31, 2006.
-She retired from the Court of Claims in May, 2009.
+She retired from the Court of Claims in May 2009.